-Among the many amazing things about the Inca Trail is that for most people, it’s an achievable goal, especially with some training.
+Among the amazing things about the Inca Trail is it’s an achievable goal for most people, with some training.
 It doesn’t require expensive equipment or special skills.
 All you really need are decent hiking shoes or boots, a backpack, and clothes for various weather conditions.
 I also highly recommend trekking poles – more about that later.

 That doesn’t mean it’s easy, though.
 It is physically challenging.
 I’ve seen some comments on Facebook groups and Google reviews from people who say they “didn’t train” for the Inca Trail.
 I wonder what they really mean when they say that?
-Maybe their “normal life” includes hiking 3-4 days in a row, with 2,000+ feet of elevation gain and loss, at high altitude, so this was nothing unusual?
+Maybe their “normal life” includes hiking 3-4 days in a row, with 2,000+ feet of elevation gain and loss, at high altitude?
 Or by “ not training” they mean they didn’t run laps around a track or spend hours in the gym?

-My husband and I live in Colorado, and let me assure you, we had a training plan for the Inca Trail!
+My husband and I live in Colorado, and let me assure you, we had an Inca Trail training plan!
 At the time, our normal weekly activities included hiking 5-8 miles with about 1,000-2,000 feet of elevation change.
 Yet we knew that wasn’t enough for us to really enjoy the trek.

-In the 10 years since then, I’ve learned a LOT more about creating effective training plans for multi-day hiking trips like hiking the Inca Trail.
+Since then, I’ve learned a LOT about creating effective training plans for multi-day hiking trips like hiking the Inca Trail.
 My adventure coaching clients have come back from Peru with smiles and stories of enjoying it more than they had imagined!